graffiti-garden/chat-lab/README.md

 The app is built using the [Graffiti infrastructure](https://graffiti.garden) which enables the sending and receiving of messages in realtime.
 You can find reference material on Graffiti's Vue interface [here](https://graffiti.garden/vue-plugin), which is also outlined below.

-We encourage you to read through the code for this repo - there are are a lot of comments to explain how everything is working.
+We encourage you to read through the code for this repo — there are a lot of comments to explain how everything is working.

 ## Graffiti Overview